 Budgets are adopted on a basis consistent with generally accepted accounting principles.
 Annual appropriations are adopted for all funds.
 Expenditures may not legally exceed appropriations at the fund level.
 All appropriations lapse at year-end.

-The Town followed the required timetable noted below in preparing, approving, and enacting its budget for 2021.
+The Town followed the required timetable noted on the following page in preparing, approving, and enacting its budget for 2022.

 III.
 Stewardship, Compliance, and Accountability (continued)

 A. Budgetary Information (continued)